awsdocs/aws-doc-sdk-examples/getting_started_scenarios/redshift_scenario/Readme.md

-# Amazon Redshift Java V2 SDK Example
+# Amazon Redshift Getting Started Scenario

-## Overview
+## Introduction
 This Java V2 Redshift getting started scenario demonstrates how to interact with Amazon Redshift using the AWS SDK for Java (v2).
+This Java V2 Redshift getting started scenario is a good starting point for new users who want to interact with Amazon Redshift using the AWS SDK for Java (v2).
+The code provides essential operations, such as cluster management, database and table creation, data population, and SQL querying.

+## Service Operations Invoked
 The program performs the following tasks:

 1. Creates an Amazon Redshift cluster.
 2. Waits for the cluster to become available.